How To Plant a Rose Bush for Beginners

-Time it Right.
-As excited as we all are to get out and dig in the garden at the first hint of warmer weather, we need to practice restraint.
-Rose bushes should be planted when temperatures are between 40 and 60 degrees, and when all chances of freezing temperatures have passed.
-This will give the plant time to settle in and form strong roots before the full heat of the summer hits.
+As excited as we are to get out and dig in the garden at the first hint of warmer weather, we must practice restraint.
+Plant rose bushes when temperatures are between 40 and 60 degrees and when all chances of freezing temperatures have passed.
+This timing will allow the plant to settle in and form strong roots before the full heat of the summer hits.

-Seek Sunshine.
-Fortunately for those of us living in the sunny South, roses love sunshine.
-Choose a planting site with at least six or more hours of full sun and leave the shade for some of the other plants that thrive in the shadows.
-One caveat: if you are in an area with extremely hot growing seasons and limited water/rainfall, your roses will appreciate the relief offered by some afternoon shade.
+Fortunately, for those of us living in the sunny South, roses love sunshine.
+Choose a planting site with at least six or more hours of full sun and leave the shade for some other plants that thrive in the shadows.
+One caution: if you are in an area with sweltering growing seasons and limited rainfall, your roses will appreciate the relief offered by some afternoon shade.

-Look for Protection.
-Choose a site that is protected from strong winds, and avoid planting roses under trees, which may provide too much shade and cause damage from falling branches.
+Choose a site protected from strong winds, and avoid planting roses under trees, which may provide too much shade and cause damage from falling branches.

-Dig a hole that is slightly wider but equally in depth to the rose's root ball.
-Mix a handful of bone meal or superphosphate into the soil you removed and save it for refilling the hole once the rose is planted.
-This will help the rose bush acclimate to its new home.
+Dig a hole that is slightly wider but equally in-depth to the rose's root ball.
+Mix a handful of bone meal or superphosphate into the soil you removed and save it for refilling the hole once planting the rose.
+This mixture will help the rose bush acclimate to its new home.
 Don't feed it with anything else at planting time.
 You want the roots to take hold before the top starts sending out a lot of new growth.
-You can also mix in some compost or other organic matter with the soil if it is poor in quality.
+You can also mix some compost or other organic matter with the soil if it is poor in quality.

 First, it's important to protect your hands and arms with a pair of gardening gloves.
-If your rose came in a container, gently remove it from the pot: grip the plant by the base, invert the pot, and gently pull the plant out of the pot.
-You may need to wiggle the plant a bit to loosen some of the roots from the bottom of the pot.
+If your rose came in a container, gently remove it from the pot, grip the plant by the base, invert the container, and gently pull it out.
+You may need to wiggle the plant a bit to loosen some roots from the pot's bottom.

 If your rose is bare-root, unpackage the roots and inspect them.
 Clip away any roots that are broken or soft with rot.
 Soak the roots for about 12 hours before planting to ensure they don't dry out.

-For container-grown roses, place the rootball in the hole, making sure the graft union is slightly below the soil line.
-When the plant settles, the graft union should be fully buried, about 1 inch underground.
-Gently separate the root ball in the planting hole, and fill with soil.
-Water the soil when the hole is just about filled to help settle it.
-Continue filling the hole and gently pat the soil down over the root zone to slightly compact it.
+Place the root ball in the hole for container-grown roses, ensuring the graft union is slightly below the soil line.
+When the plant settles, make sure to bury the graft union about one inch underground fully.
+Gently separate the root ball in the planting hole, and fill it with soil.
+When filled, water the soil to help it settle.
+Continue filling the hole and gently pat the soil down over the root zone to compact it slightly.

-For bareroot roses, make a mound in the center of the hole, using a mixture of the removed soil and bone meal.
-Make the mound high enough so that when you place the rose bush on top of it, the knobby graft union is barely below the soil level.
+Make a mound in the center of the hole for bare-root roses, using a mixture of the removed soil and bone meal.
+Make the mound high enough so that the knobby graft union is barely below the soil level when you place the rose bush on top of it.
 Spread the roots down the sides of the mound.
-Begin filling in the hole with soil, keeping the roots as spread out as possible.
+Begin filling the hole with soil, keeping the roots as spread out as possible.

-Water deeply and add 1 to 2 inches of mulch around the base of the rose bush and over the root zone.
-To get the plant established, water new roses every other day, especially in dry weather.
+Water deeply and add one to two inches of mulch around the base of the rose bush and over the root zone—water new roses every other day to get the plant established, especially in dry weather.
 You will know the rose has acclimated when it starts to send out new growth, a real cause for gardener celebration.